OriginalAlex/Neptune-Discord-Bot/README.md

 ## **To-be implemented commands:**
 **- me.serverStatus [Minecraft Server]** --> Will return information on a minecraft server including its player count, motd and your ping to it

-**-me.strawpoll [arguments]** --> This will begin a strawpoll, which the creator can then manipulate, or perhaps only people in the discord with certain permissions will be able to utilize this feature.

 ## **Prerequisites:**
 The following are the required dependencies: